SummerZm/Math/README.md

 # Math
-The way to descrie world.
+The way to describe world.